openhealthalgorithms/service/documentation/README.md

         |-- icon.png
         |-- index.html
         |-- README.md (This file)
+    |-- contents
         |-- goals_hearts_content.json (Has the goals content for various health check)
         |-- goals_hearts.json (Has the goals conditions for various health check)
         |-- guideline_hearts_content.json (Has the care plan messages for different attributes)
         |-- guideline_hearts.json (Has the conditions/targets for various health check)
     |-- ohas-darwin-amd64.bin (The binary you can use in Mac)
     |-- ohas-linux-amd64.bin (The binary you can use in Linux)
+    |-- ohas.toml
     |-- sample-request.json (A sample request object)
 ```